 It is recommended that you make yourself familiar with paediatric first aid for choking.
 So that should a choking instance ever arise your able to act quickly & effectively.

-This is all you need to know to be aware of the differences between Gagging & Choking.
+Please also head over to the article written by Mini First Aid, their blog covers even more on gagging and choking, along with other vital paediatric first aid advice.
 I also highly recommend attending a Free Local Paediatric First Aid Course, if you have these in your area.
 These always cover how to deal with a choking child.
 If these aren't available near you, there are also some really great Guidance Videos available online.